 Schmuckal – The decision that needs to be made when the phone rings just as your TV show ends and, while you’re talking to the caller, the theme from Wheel of Fortune blares in the background.
 Do you explain hurriedly that you’re not actually watching that geezer-fest or hope they won’t hear it if you don’t call attention to it?
 NOTE: A coschumckal can occur when you hear “Wheel!
 Of!
 Fortune!” in stereo and both parties must simultaneously schmuckal.

-Our quinbloit dictionary is a work in progress that we are just getting started on.
-If you have a proposed quinbloit, please submit it to us in the comment section below or email it to us at firstname.lastname@example.org.
+Our quinbloit dictionary is a work in progress.
+If you have a proposed quinbloit, please submit it to us in the comment section below or email HERE.

 And speaking of emails, please sign up for our free email notice subscription!